< | Help Index | >

 Defaults

-This tab contains the default properties for switches, permanent connections and LED's.
+This tab contains the default properties for switches, permanent connections and LEDs.
 These values are used when an item is created manually or automatically while learning.

 Edit Info Window